etherkit/Si5351Arduino/README.md

     Si5351 si5351;

-Now in the Setup() function, let's initialize communications with the Si5351, specify the load capacitance of the reference crystal, and to use the default reference oscillator frequency of 25 MHz:
+Now in the Setup() function, let's initialize communications with the Si5351, specify the load capacitance of the reference crystal, and to use the default reference oscillator frequency of 25 MHz (the second argument of "0" indicates that we want to use the default):

     si5351.init(SI5351_CRYSTAL_LOAD_8PF, 0);